artificialsolutions/tie-api-example-vonage-sms/README.md

 Or, to run the connector locally, [ngrok](https://ngrok.com/) is preferred to make the connector available via HTTPS.

 ## Nexmo Setup Instructions
-To setup communication wit SMS messages between a Teneo bot and Nexmo SMS API the follow these steps:
+To setup communication by SMS between a Teneo bot and Nexmo's SMS API follow these steps:
 1. Register an account [here](https://dashboard.nexmo.com/sign-up).
 2. Set up Billing
     From your new account's dashboard, open [Billing and Payment](https://dashboard.nexmo.com/billing-and-payments).
-    Set up a payment method and add €10 to your funds. €10 should be enough to purchase a virtual SMS phone number for around     2€ or €4, and send many SMS for a few cents each.
+    Set up a payment method and add €10 to your funds.
+This should be enough to purchase a virtual SMS phone number for around 2€ or €4, and send many SMS messages for a few cents each.
 [Pricing](https://dashboard.nexmo.com/pricing) varies per country.
 3. Buy a 'Virtual Phone Number'
     Open the [Buy Number](https://dashboard.nexmo.com/buy-numbers) section your Nexmo dashboard.
-    Select your country to obtain cheaper rates, set features to `SMS`, set Type as `Mobile`, and click `Search`.
+    Select your country to obtain cheaper rates, set 'Features' to `SMS`, set Type to `Mobile`, and click 'Search'.
     Choose a number from the list, click `Buy`.
 Note: The process of buying virtual phone numbers may vary across countries.